Summer Program in Rennes, France

 - The gala farewell dinner

 Interested in studying in France?
 Apply online today!
-The deadline for applications is January 22, 2016, although late applications will be considered on a case-by-case basis.
+The deadline for applications with consideration for Burton Awards is January 24, 2024, although late applications will be considered on a case-by-case basis.

 For more information, contact: